Philip Adolphe Klier: Expanding business in Rangoon

-After 1880, Klier and his family moved to the capital Rangoon, where he operated from his studio in Signal Pagoda Rd. and found better chances for selling his photographs.
+After 1880, Klier and his family moved to the capital Rangoon, where he operated from his studio in Signal Pagoda Road.
+There, he found better chances for selling his photographs used on mailable postcards that he had printed in Germany with the inscription “Copyright’ P. Klier, Rangoon”.
 The customers were mainly British and other foreign officers, businessmen and visitors.
 For five years after 1885, Klier temporarily entered a partnership with J. Jackson, an established British studio photographer, but after that, he continued working on his own.
 After 1906, some of Klier's photographs were copied by the company D. A. Ahuja, (or T. N. Ahuja, Rangoon), and sometimes sold as hand-coloured postcards.

 In 1907, P. Klier & Co sold photographic supplies to the growing demand by photographers and advertised ‘[t]he largest selection of views of Burma and pictorial postcards’ in Thacker's Indian Directory.
 The 1908 edition of Thomas Cook & Sons Burma.
 Information for travellers landing at Rangoon printed eight out of a total of fifteen photographs by "Messrs.
 P. Klier & Co", whose studio was conveniently located in a building next to Thomas Cook's travel agency.

+After Klier's death, his company continued working at different locations in Rangoon.
+In 1912, Klier & Co. started to include Burmese curio sales of silverware, wood, and ivory carvings.
+The company was listed in commercial archives until 1920.